v1.6.0 — Multi-LLM consensus code review

 What if a provider fails mid-scan?

-What is JSON output for?
+What is the JSON output for?

 Archiving, automation, historical tracking, or comparing multiple runs.
 HTML for human reading.